Wildlife & Nature

 You cross from Tamil Nadu into Kerala and drive the five or so hours to Periyar National Park, one of the main wildlife sanctuaries of southern India and one of the countries largest.
 Situated in the Cardamom Hills region of the Western Ghats, the park covers 777 square kilometres, at an altitude of between 914 and 1,828m.
 At its centre lies a large artificial lake, built by the British in 1895 to supply water to the region around Madurai and over 15 square kilometres in area.
 In 1973 the park became part of Project Tiger in an effort to save this wonderful animal from extinction.
 The park has a rich variety of wildlife - both mammals and birds.
 You would indeed be lucky to see the elusive tiger and leopard - both of which inhabit the forest, but should certainly see sambar, chital, otter, wild boar and gaur along with a rich variety of birdlife (and the odd leech!).
 In addition, wild elephants are often seen in the park.

 You'll have some free time to relax and get used to the sounds of the wildlife in the park.
 You might like to take the opportunity to take a bullock and cart ride as part of a community-based eco-tourism project where locals will take you around their village in the valley behind the mountains of the Periyar Tiger Reserve.
-You could also hire a bike in the village of Kumily and explore the area, visiting the local tea and spice markets, or cycle amongst the cardamom-covered hills.
-Later on, you’ll spend time at a nearby elephant camp where you can see these majstic animals at close quarters again before rounding the day off with a visit to a local market.
+There will be a visit to a very intersting spice plantation and included dinner.

 The next day you’ll continue your exploration of the park on foot in a small group; this is one of the few wildlife parks in which visitors are able to walk.
 You make regular stops to watch for elephant and gaur, as well as monkeys and birds.